-Nor is this newness part of a limited man-made self-help seminar.
+Nor is this faithfully righteous newness part of a limited man-made self-help seminar.

-On the other hand there is enduring positive change in a person, and this change is in line with what Holy Scripture defines as good (Rom 7:12)
+There is enduring positive change in a person’s life, and this change is in line with what Holy Scripture defines as good (Rom 7:12)

-Once that believing person has then been born again – and that believer has ceased being a slave to sin; this all grows stronger as they walk, and continue weighing approach etc.
+Once a person has been born again – and that believer has ceased being a slave to sin; this all grows stronger as they walk, and continue to weigh their approach faithfully etc.

 This means negative sinful deeds, which may have been habitual and/or second nature – no longer overcome, defeat, or even seem pallitable to a believer in Christ;